bjezek/WineOnTap/README.md

 After reviewing wine datasets available online, the project team used knowledge that they acquired from the FinTech Bootcamp program at Rice University to create various models that would help people make better decisions about wine and their purchases.
 The models have been integrated into a user-friendly streamlit application that can be deployed on localhost.

+The work in this repository is organzed by team member name, the following list denotes each team member's responsibilities for the project:
+* Brandon - random forest model
+* Gautam - natural language processing model
+* Jerome - neural network model
+* Paula - streamlit application development

 # Installation instructions

 Use `git clone` to download the project repository to download the associated files.